 Regulations

-In response to the 1987 Amendments to the Clean Water Act, the Environmental Protection Agency (EPA) developed Phase 1 - Overview of the Storm Program of the National Pollutant Discharge Elimination System (NPDES).
-Phase I Stormwater regulations address runoff in medium and large communities determined by population size in 1990, identified 11 industrial categories required to obtain permits (with some exemptions), and addressed statewide land disturbance on five acres or greater.
+In 1990, the U.S. Environmental Protection Agency (EPA) developed the National Pollutant Discharge Elimination System (NPDES) Storm Program in response to the 1987 Amendments to the Clean Water Act.
+Phase I Stormwater regulations addressed runoff in medium and large communities determined by population size in 1990.
+It identified 11 industrial categories required to obtain permits, with some exemptions, and addressed statewide land disturbance on five acres or greater.
 Missouri MS4s regulated under Phase I are Kansas City, Independence and Springfield.

 EPA published the national Stormwater Phase II Final Rule Fact Sheet Series in the Federal Register Dec.
 8, 1999.
 Phase II regulations expanded the program to include communities as determined by population size in 1999 (and subsequent decennial census counts) and land disturbance on one acre or greater.